SoftwareHeritage/swhapguide/SWHAP@Paris.md

 - A **software heritage** moment shows a view into Amaya source code
 - An **image moments** give some statistics and insights on Amaya source code.

-MF: What should the process then be?
-Shall we create the JSON/story ourselves, based on registerd info?
-Shall we let users build the JSON themselves and send it over to us?
-Ideally we would build an easy tool to convert the registered info into JSON.
-Could probably be done using Gsheet...Maybe framaform?

-MF: do we want to provide hosting services for some element of the stories that can't be put on Wikidata?
-Note that it only works for picture.
-Unsure what to do with PDFs for instance.

 Once the outline of your story is ready, you need to turn it into a JSON file.
 To do so, we suggest that you start from the automated generated JSON file (MF: ask Kenneth how to get it).
 Update this JSON file, adding, removing or reorganizing the desired moments.
-You can find in appendix X (TO DO: create appendix and add link) how each specific moment translates into a JSON code.
+You can find in (appendix E)[#appendixe] how each specific moment translates into a JSON code.

 Along the way you can test the rendering of your story by copy-pasting the JSON file [there](https://stories.k2.services/publisher/sandbox/).
-Once your JSON file is ready, send it out to the Software Heritage team (TO DO : add contact) to be added to the collection of you choice (MF: is this best process?).
+Once your JSON file is ready, send it out to the Software Heritage team (TO DO : add contact) to be added to the collection of you choice.

 Iteration
 ---------